-- 1. Make sure headlamp switch is in OFF position. - 2.
-Remove the bolt from the headlamp housing. - 3.
+- 1. Make sure headlamp switch is in OFF position and open the hood. - 2.
+Remove the bolt (1) from the headlamp housing. - 3.
 At the back of the headlamp, pry up and remove the two retainer pins to release the headlamp assembly from the vehicle and pull headlamp forward.